 It is notable that the 700D has a microphone port, which is missing on the G1X Mark II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 700D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 700D was succeeded by the Canon 750D.
+Both the 700D and the G1X Mark II have been discontinued, but can regularly be found used on eBay.
+The 700D was replaced by the Canon 750D, while the G1X Mark II was followed by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 700D and the Canon G1 X Mark II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.